 To allow students to individualize their professional education in narrative medicine, they may choose electives from among a wide range of offerings at the University, with advice and approval of the faculty adviser.
 Electives enable students to gain knowledge in academic disciplines they wish to pursue (e.g. medical anthropology) or in subject areas of special professional interest (e.g. aging).

 The optional independent study or capstone project offers a wide range of opportunities for mentored work in a particular area of study.
 Sample projects include program development and/or evaluation; a scholarly thesis, a creative writing or visual art project, among others.

 All students are assigned both a program advisor and a narrative medicine faculty advisor to aid in course selection and planning and to offer general support and guidance.

 - Students must take Close Reading: Giving and Receiving Accounts of Self in their first semester of matriculation.

 - Incoming students are encouraged to focus on the core courses at the beginning of the course of study.

-- All narrative medicine program courses are small discussion-oriented seminars which meet once per week for 2 or 3 hours.
+- All narrative medicine program courses are small discussion-oriented seminars which meet once per week for 3 (4-credit core courses) or 2 (3-credit topics courses) hours.

-- All core courses are offered in both Fall and Spring semesters (but not summer) and scheduling varies between day and evening time slots.
-Topics courses are generally (but not always) offered once in any given academic year; typically two topics courses are offered during the summer term.
+- All core courses are offered in both Fall and Spring semesters (but not summer) and scheduling varies between day and evening time slots (typically alternating by semester).
+Topics courses are generally (but not always) offered once in any given academic year; typically 1–2 topics courses are offered during the summer term.